 - Traffic and transportation challenges.
 In 2007 the Board of Selectmen endorsed a study that recommended changes in traffic patterns in Bourne’s Downtown.
 The state is currently following up on those recommendations with a plan to alter the access ramps and entrances to the Bourne Bridge to ease congestion and eliminate back-ups in Buzzards Bay.
 In a parallel action, the Town’s Transportation Advisory Committee recommended to the Board of Selectmen that it endorse a Town Meeting vote and ballot question inviting the commuter train to extend service to Buzzards Bay.
 The Town voted in favor of joining the MBTA and is working with state officials and the Cape Cod Commission’s technical assistance team to convince the state to bring commuter rail to Buzzards Bay.

 - Limited wastewater treatment capacity.
 The Town’s Wastewater Advisory Committee, working with recommendations in a 2012 comprehensive wastewater management study, conducted hydrogeologic studies on a town-owned parcel.
 The site has been decreed by the engineers as perfect for sub-surface disposal.
-The Committee has recommended a plan to the Board of Sewer Commissioners that would build a package treatment plant by the end of 2018 that would increase the Downtown wastewater treatment capacity by 100,000 gallons per day, an increase of 50 percent.
-The May 2017 Town Meeting is being asked to vote $335,000 to prepare engineered designs for the project.
+The Committee recommended a plan to the Board of Sewer Commissioners that would build a package treatment plant by the end of 2019 that would increase the Downtown wastewater treatment capacity by 100,000 gallons per day, an increase of 50 percent.
+The October 2017 Town Meeting voted a $6.5 million appropriation to build the plant.
+Earlier that month, the state awarded a $1.5 million grant for the project which will reduce its cost to $5 million.
 The Town is also working in collaboration with surrounding towns to dramatically increase wastewater treatment capacity through ocean outfall.
-The planning is supported by the Cape Cod Commission and the Coalition for Buzzards Bay.
+This planning is supported by the Cape Cod Commission and the Coalition for Buzzards Bay.

 - A “blight and slum” appearance.
-The Board of Selectmen and the Main Street Steering Committee have developed a plan to restore and upgrade the Buzzards Bay Park, the first area a visitor sees when entering Bourne’s Downtown from the west.
+The Board of Selectmen and the Main Street Steering Committee developed a plan to restore and upgrade the Buzzards Bay Park, the first area a visitor sees when entering Bourne’s Downtown from the west.
+Much of the project is complete; the final installations will take place in spring 2018.
+See Park Restoration and Upgrade Continues